To learn more, please have a look at my book!

 My goal is to break the world record for lifespan, 122 years, which is currently held by Jean Calment.
 How do I plan to do that?
 A good start would be calorie restriction (CR), a diet where you eat 10-30%+ less calories than your normal intake.
 CR is the gold standard for increasing lifespan in a variety of organisms, including yeast, flies, worms, and rodents (McDonald et al. 2010).

 Maybe not.
 In addition to tracking my daily nutrition since 2015, I’ve also had regular blood testing performed.
-I’ve measured the typical things that you get at a yearly checkup, including the metabolic panel (LDL, HDL, VLDL, creatinine, ALT, etc.) and the complete blood count (red and white blood cells, etc.).
+I’ve measured the typical things that you get at a yearly checkup, including the lipid profile (triglycerides, total cholesterol, LDL, HDL, VLDL) markers of kidney and liver function (BUN, creatinine, uric acid, and ALT, AST, respectively), and the complete blood count (red and white blood cells, and their differentials).
 By tracking my daily nutrition and circulating biomarkers, I’m able to quickly intervene on any potential aging and disease-related mechanisms by using my diet to optimize my circulating biomarkers.

-On my quest for optimal health and lifespan, biological age is more important than my chronological age (I’m 45y).
+On my quest for optimal health and lifespan, biological age is more important than my chronological age (I’m 46y).
 So what’s my biological age?
-Between 2016-2018, the group at Insilico Medicine published 2 papers that included circulating biomarker data from more than 200,000 people (Putin et al. 2015, Mamoshina et al. 2018) to derive a biological age predictor (aging.ai).
+Between 2016-2019, the group at Insilico Medicine published 2 papers that included circulating biomarker data from more than 200,000 people (Putin et al. 2015, Mamoshina et al. 2018) to derive a biological age predictor (aging.ai).
 So what’s my biological age?

 Here are the my biomarker values corresponding to each blood test, for anyone who wants to double check the results: